How Pauline Bonaparte Lived for Pleasure

 News had not yet reached Rome that Napoleon had died on May 5th.

 Pauline’s health worsened.
 In 1824, she prevailed upon the Pope to help her reconcile with Borghese, who had been living in Florence with a mistress.
-She spent her final months with her husband, dying on June 9, 1825, age 44.
+She spent her final months with her husband, dying on June 9, 1825, at the age of 44.
 The cause of death was given as a tumor on the stomach.
 Pauline Bonaparte Borghese is buried at the Basilica of Santa Maria Maggiore in Rome.

 You might also enjoy: